ganyguru/TEMGUILESC/README.md

    ```
    The executable will be created in the `dist` directory.

-## Image Organization for GitHub

-For proper image display in your README:

-1. Create an `images` folder in your GitHub repository
-2. Upload all workflow images to this folder
-3. Reference them in the README using relative paths as shown above

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.